 Montréal has a by-law requiring residents to have a working smoke alarm on each floor of their home.
 This is the cheapest device to alert you to smoke at the start of a fire, and also the easiest to install and maintain.

 - Install and maintain your smoke alarm according to the manufacturer's directions.

-- Smoke alarms last about 10 years.
-You'll find the replacement date on the package when you buy one.
+- You'll find the replacement date on the smoke alarm.

 - Use the test button each month to make sure your smoke alarm is working.

 - Use smoke to test the device once a year.

 - If it goes off repeatedly and there is no fire, move it to another location or use a model that you can shut off temporarily.

 To learn more about smoke alarms and your obligations, click here.

 - Evacuate the building immediately using the closest exit.